orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway_ip_set.md

 page_title: "cloudavenue_edgegateway_ip_set Resource - cloudavenue"
 subcategory: "Edge Gateway (Tier-1)"
 description: |-
   The cloudavenue_edgegateway_ip_set resource allows you to manage an IP Set rule on an Edge Gateway.
+IP Sets are groups of objects to which the firewall rules apply.
+Combining multiple objects into IP Sets helps reduce the total number of firewall rules to be created.
 ---

 # cloudavenue_edgegateway_ip_set (Resource)

 The `cloudavenue_edgegateway_ip_set` resource allows you to manage an IP Set rule on an Edge Gateway.
+IP Sets are groups of objects to which the firewall rules apply.
+Combining multiple objects into IP Sets helps reduce the total number of firewall rules to be created.

 ## Example Usage